blj/timelog/README.md

 ## Welcome to Timelog

-Timelog is no-fluff, open source, time logging system for individuals in Excel.
+Timelog is no-fluff, open source, time logging system for individuals to keep track of time spent doing tasks in Excel.

-Time features:
+Features:

 * Simple user interface
-* Customisable
+* It is Excel, you can change it completely
 * Comes with macro to fill in current date and time
+* Multiple projects with many tasks

 ## License